Special Advisor to the Register of Copyrights

 Most recently, Brunton served as the chief of Platform Services, a division he helped to establish in the Office of the Chief Information Officer.
 Under his leadership, the division built the crowdsourcing platform crowd.loc.gov and developed the system used to acquire, preserve, and present hundreds of millions of items in the Library of Congress digital collections, among other accomplishments.

 Prior to joining the Library, Brunton worked with various software startups for more than a decade.
-He earned his bachelor’s degree from Harvard University.
+He earned a bachelor’s degree from Harvard University.